diogoaurelio/schedoscopeWiki/Scheduling.md

 2. _Self-sufficiency_: Schedoscope has all information about views available: structure, dependencies, transformation logic.
 The scheduler thus can start out from an empty metastore and create all tables and partitions as data are loaded.

-3. _Change detection_: Schedoscope implements measures to automatically detect changes to view structure and computation logic; as it is self-sufficient, it can then automatically recompute potentially outdated views.
+3. _Reloading is loading_: Schedoscope implements measures to automatically detect changes to view structure and computation logic; as it is self-sufficient, it can then automatically recompute potentially outdated views.

 ## Materialization